tsatria03/CookyCraze/docks/readme.txt

 true  = progress is shown as a percentage.
 For example, 3.62%.
 Useful for quests with very large thresholds where a raw number may be hard to interpret.

 required
-true means this quest always appears every prestige cycle. false means it goes into the random pool and may or may not appear depending on the random draw.
+true means this quest always appears every prestige cycle and occupies its difficulty slot, preventing a random quest of the same difficulty from filling that position. false means it goes into the random pool.

+difficulty
+A number from 1 to 10 controlling how hard this quest is and which slot it occupies in the active quest list.
+The game spreads active slots evenly across the difficulty range found in the table, so easier quests always appear alongside harder ones.
+Required quests occupy their difficulty slot directly.
+The difficulty range is read dynamically from the table and capped at 10.
+The max_active setting is also capped at 10.

 description
 The message shown in the detail input box when the player focuses this quest.
 You do not need to include progress information in this field.
 Below the description the game always appends a line automatically that reads current progress followed by either a raw value out of the threshold or a percentage with a percent sign depending on use_percent, then a period and either complete or incomplete on the same line.
-You can use %threshold% as a placeholder and it will be replaced with the threshold value at display time.
+The following placeholders are available and will be replaced at display time.
+%threshold% = the target value the stat must reach.
+%stat%      = the name of the stat being tracked, in readable form.
+%progress%  = the player's current stat value, capped at the threshold.
+%percent%   = the player's current progress as a percentage of the threshold.
 Tip: keep the description focused on what the quest is asking, and let the game handle reporting the progress.

 Game conclusion